elvischenv/srt-slurm/scripts/README.md

 srtctl apply -f config.yaml --setup-script my-setup.sh
 ```

 The script will be executed from `/configs/` inside the container.
 If no custom script is specified, the system looks for `setup-script.sh` by default.
-Setup scripts run before Dynamo wheel installation and worker startup, making them ideal for environment configuration and dependency installation.
+Setup scripts run before Dynamo installation from PyPI and worker startup, making them ideal for environment configuration and dependency installation.